 MariCAR Tokyo: The Insanity of Go-Karting on Public Streets

-As our MariCAR convoy gunned up the ramp to Tokyo’s Rainbow Bridge, the insanity of the whole operation was not lost on me.
+As our MariCAR convoy gunned up the ramp towards Tokyo’s Rainbow Bridge, the insanity of the whole operation dawned on me.
 The January wind roared in my ears and bit my cheeks, reminding me that I was piloting a pimped-out go-kart on public roads without a helmet.
 If I crashed, I had only the plush Mario Brothers onesie I was wearing for protection and even that’s not mandatory.

 How was it even legal?
 The more terrifying and bonkers it seems, however, the more it attracts tourists.
 While I’m not always sold on adrenaline fixes (sky-diving, yes, but not bungy-jumping) – seeing Japan’s capital in a go-kart?
 Shut up and take my money!

 A go-kart for the road is still a go-kart

 At its heart, however, it was still a go-kart and it behaved like one.
 The steering was heavy but it responded to every input with alacrity.
 Trying a go-kart on a closed circuit at home is something I’d recommend if only to get used to this.